lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 ```

-5. Add another FIFO to pass data to the new pipeline stage.
+5. Another FIFO is added to pass data to the new pipeline stage.

 ```cpp
       FramePipelineFifo pipeS1toS2Fifo;